alexanderrich/exploration_consumption/doc/journal/paper.md

 where $\delta$ is the rate of exponential discounting and $\beta$ is the degree of present bias.
-This model suffers from ambiguity in when exactly the "present" ends and the future begins.
-(E.g., should the value of reward received in 30 seconds be discounted by $\beta$, or should it be considered immediate?)
+This model suffers from ambiguity in when exactly the "present" ends and the future begins (e.g., should the value of reward received in 30 seconds be discounted by $\beta$, or should it be considered immediate?).
 However, it captures in a simple and tractible way many of the qualities of human intertemporal choice, and for this reason we will adopt it for our additional analyses below.